aloco/SimpleButton/README.md

 ## Usage

-Just create your own `UIButton` subclass and configure your button attributes by overriding `configureButtonStyles`.
+Just create your own `SimpleButton` subclass and configure your button attributes by overriding `configureButtonStyles`.

 ```swift
 @IBDesignable